 How Long Has Abbeycare Been Providing Help For Addiction?

-Abbeycare's UK clinics have been helping those in Westbury Park and surrounding Bristol area.
+Abbeycare operate UK clinics providing help for alcohol or drug addiction for those in the Westbury Park and Bristol area.

 We've helped hundreds (thousands probably) move beyond addiction, and start a new life.